NumericalMathematics/PositiveIntegrators.jl/docs/src/convergence.md

 ### Higher-order MPRK schemes

-In this section, we consider higher-order MPRK schemes.
-To actually see the order of these methods we must use more accurate floating-point numbers.
+To actually see the order of higher-order methods we need to use more accurate floating-point numbers.
 Here, we use [`DoubleFloats`](https://github.com/JuliaMath/DoubleFloats.jl).

 ```@example eoc
 using DoubleFloats